 Synthetic ingredients to create an aroma

 When you choose a fragrance, take for example lime, there will be a number of different synthetic ingredients used to create this lime aroma.
-The exact ingredients do not need to be revealed, this is the manufacturers secret fragrance recipe.
+As mentioned before the exact ingredients do not need to be revealed as this is the manufacturers secret fragrance recipe.
 You, the consumer are not privy to this information despite the fact that it could contain hundreds of synthetic chemicals.
 Some of which you may not want as airborne particles in your home ready to be breathed in by you and your family.

 Without knowing the ingredients it really is difficult to answer the question how safe is your air freshener?

 Essential oils on the other hand are always declared individually, there’s no hidden formula secrets.
 Their names may be slightly hard to decipher due to labelling regulations.
 Cosmetic legislation requires that the INCI name is listed rather than the common name.
 The INCI classification system (International Nomenclature of Cosmetic Ingredients) is a way that recognises an essential oil regardless of the country in which the product is being sold in.
 This means that unless you are familiar with INCI names it can be difficult to decipher the essential oil.

 Although the list on the left is not exhaustive, it will hopefully show you some common essential oils so that you can recognise them on ingredient labels.